flinker-app/docsfx/docs/ifc-power-bi.md

 ### 5. How does the app handle large-scale IFC models?
 The IFC Viewer is **optimized for performance**, ensuring smooth interaction and visualization, even with **complex, large-scale models**.

+### 6. What does self-hosted Microsoft app mean?
+The IFC Power BI app uses your own SharePoint as the only server.
+Your Microsoft 365 is hosting the app without external connection.
+You have choosen a very secure software tool!

 ## Get Started Today!
 <!-- 📌 Available now on **[Microsoft AppSource](https://appsource.microsoft.com/)**.